 Through a bilateral agreement with France, Telebras and the Brazilian Space Agency (AEB) have set in motion a plan to absorb and transfer technical knowledge for the development of the Brazilian space program.
 More than 100 Brazilian specialists followed the entire process of assembling the SGDC in Cannes and Toulouse, France.
 They are professionals of Telebras, Visiona (a joint venture between Telebras and Embraer) and governmental bodies such as the Ministry of Defense, AEB and the National Institute for Space Research (INPE), linked to the Ministry of Science, Technology, Innovations and Communications (MCTIC).
 Five Brazilian companies signed an economic grant contract with the Financing Agency for Studies and Projects (Finep), and are already benefiting from the technology transfer agreement as a direct result of the SGDC Project.
 These companies will work in the areas of propulsion, power and solar panels, thermal control, high stability mechanical structures based on carbon fiber, and on FPGA and ASIC components for embedded space applications.

 On August 2016, the design of Telebras' main Space Operations Center (COPE), which will house one of the Data Centers for the operation of the Brazilian satellite in Brasilia, was granted TIER IV certification from the Uptime Institute in Seattle, USA.
 The TIER IV rating is the highest level of availability and reliability that a datacenter can provide in a mission-critical facility.
 It is known as Fault Tolerant, which makes the site immune to any infrastructure shutdown.
 Telebras is Brazil´s first telecommunications company to earn such a certification.

-Brazil’s territory covers an area of about 8.5 million square kilometers, but the SGDC’s high-capacity Ka band reaches way beyond that, for a total coverage of up to 10.6 million square kilometers.
+Brazil’s territory covers an area of 8.5 million square kilometers.
+The SGDC’s high-capacity Ka band reaches way beyond that, for a total coverage of up to 10.6 million square kilometers.
 This means extending the offer of high-speed, secure, reliable and mobile broadband to the entire nation´s territory of Brazil and the Blue Amazon, including its remotest corners.

 Total capacity of 60 Gbit/s 99.5% guaranteed annual availability Access speed of up to 100 Mbit/s Five Communication stations Two Space Operation Centers (Brasilia e Rio de Janeiro)